 Discount and other brokers that cater to individual investors often turn to wholesalers for orders that can be traded at the market’s prevailing price.
-Equity wholesaling is dominated by firms including Knight Capital Group Inc., UBS AG, Citadel and Citigroup Inc. (C), whose market-making units execute trades within their own walls.
+Equity wholesaling is dominated by firms including Knight Capital Group Inc., UBS AG, Citadel and Citigroup Inc. (C:US), whose market-making units execute trades within their own walls.

 The bank’s “very large diverse pool of natural buyers and sellers” makes Goldman Sachs competitive, Tusar said.